 Medicare and some other rebates are lower for a Registered Psychologist.

 Psychiatrists have completed a medical degree and further training and study related to the diagnosis and treatment of mental illness.
 Psychiatrists specialise in the medical treatment of mental illness and can prescribe medication.
 Some psychiatrists combine medication with psychotherapy.
 Some work closely with clinical psychologists in treating the same person or group.

-In Australia the term “counsellor” is not protected, so anyone with any background, can call themselves a counsellor.
-A “counsellor” may have no formal training at all.
-Some, but not all, have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.
+In Australia anyone with any background, can call themselves a counsellor.
+They may have no formal training at all.
+Some have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.